 - Consider asking your financial service provider for multi factor identification.
 Multi-factor identification typically means you need both the password for an account and some other sort of identification to get into an account.
 Most major brokerage and financial houses offer this service for free.
 For example you might have a little dongle where you copy a number and your password into a site for login.
 Or you might have something that messages your phone with a number to type in with your password.
 Without both pieces of information you cannot log in.
 This limits the likelihood of being caught via a spoofed website in the middle or other password stealing mechanism.
 A note, it is preferable to utilize an app for the second factor rather than a phone.
-Recently hackers have been social engineering phone companies to port numbers to gain access to financial accounts.
+Recently financial scammers have been social engineering phone companies to port numbers to gain access to financial accounts.

 - Even with multi-factor identification you should always choose goods passwords for your site.
 What are good passwords?
 Something not easily guessed either with base information about you or overused as a password by others.
 You can find a list of some of the common overused passwords here.
 In general do not use passwords like the word password or 12345.